jfiser247/spire-dev/README.md

 ## Workload Services

-The setup includes three example workload services:
+The setup includes three example enterprise workload services:

-1. **service1**: An nginx web server with SPIFFE ID `spiffe://example.org/workload/service1`
+1. **user-service**: A user management API service with SPIFFE ID `spiffe://example.org/workload/user-service`
-2. **service2**: An Apache httpd web server with SPIFFE ID `spiffe://example.org/workload/service2`
+2. **payment-api**: A payment processing API service with SPIFFE ID `spiffe://example.org/workload/payment-api`
-3. **service3**: A Python HTTP server with SPIFFE ID `spiffe://example.org/workload/service3`
+3. **inventory-service**: An inventory management API service with SPIFFE ID `spiffe://example.org/workload/inventory-service`

 Each service is configured to access the SPIRE agent socket and can obtain its SPIFFE ID using the Workload API.